lamberta/devkit-doc/api/utilities.md

 # Module: util.ajax

-The Game Closure SDK provides functions which make it easy to download data from remote locations.
+The Game Closure DevKit provides functions which make it easy to download data from remote locations.
 These functions can be found in the `ajax` package and wrap the `XMLHttpRequest` object.